mlswg/mls-architecture/draft-ietf-mls-architecture.md

    a short period of time.
 If another Commit for a past epoch is received, clients use a deterministic tie-breaking policy to decide if they should continue using the Commit they originally accepted or revert and use the later one.
-Note that any copies of previous or forked group states MUST be deleted within a reasonable amount of time to ensure the protocol provides forward-secrecy.
+Note that any copies of previous or forked group states must be deleted within a reasonable amount of time to ensure the protocol provides forward-secrecy.